Food Cycle Science is helping Canadians recycle towards a greener future

 Similar to a composter, the FoodCycler FC-30 is a state-of-the-art food waste recycler that processes kitchen waste and food scraps into fertilizer for lawns, plants and gardens in hours instead of months.
 This compact unit uses less electricity than a desktop computer, and offers an odourless, easy-to-use alternative to traditional composters.
 With FedDev Ontario’s $225,000 investment in 2019, Food Cycle Science was able to further scale and commercialize the FoodCycler.

 Food Cycle Science’s technology for reducing and reusing waste could not come at a better time, as the average Canadian household currently produces nearly 475 lbs of food waste per year.

-“Less than 5 percent of food waste in North America is currently being recycled.
+“Less than five percent of food waste in North America is currently being recycled.
 With our technology, we are able to effectively divert 100 percent of a household’s food waste without generating any methane gas emissions in the process.
-The residual that is created is a nutrient rich soil amendment that you can then take and put back into the earth,” says Bradley Crepeau, Food Cycle Science CEO.
+The residual that is created is a nutrient rich soil amendment that you can then take and put back into the earth,” says Bradley Crepeau, Food Cycle Science’s CEO.

 Food Cycle Science is the result of two visionary entrepreneurs who decided to introduce green technology to the growing problem of methane emissions caused by the abundance of food waste going to landfills.